Emergency Contacts for International Students

 During Business Hours (Monday-Friday 8am-5pm)

-Contact an OIA Advisor via Email (this is the best option if you have wifi access on a flight and cannot make a phone call)
+- Contact an OGE Advisor via email at email@example.com (this is the best option if you have wifi access on a flight and cannot make a phone call)

 After Business Hours

 If you experience one of the immigration emergencies outlined above after business hours, contact the CMU Police at (989) 774-3081.
 Let them know that you have an emergency and need to speak with an OGE advisor.

 Emergency travel outside of the United States should not pose an issue if you bring all of the following documents:

 - Your passport, including a valid, non-expired visa

 - Your I-20 or DS-2019, including a travel endorsement signature from an OIA advisor that is less than 6 months old

 If you travel home with an expired visa, you will need to renew this in your home country prior to your return trip to the United States.
 Border guards will not permit entry, even temporary, with an expired visa.

 If you were issued an I-515A at a Port of Entry, this is not an emergency that requires immediate attention.
 An I-515A does allow you to enter the country and stay for 30 days.
 If you receive this form, you should contact an OGE advisor (firstname.lastname@example.org) or come to the OGE office as soon as you return to campus.
 You must make sure that your status is resolved within 30 days of your entry.
 If not, your I-20 will be terminated in SEVIS by SEVP.
 For more information about I-515A's, please see the information on the Study in the States website.

 |CMU Office of Civil Rights and Institutional Equity||(989) 774-3253|